drobie22/RSS-Reborn-Installer/README.md

 1. Run the downloaded `RSS-Reborn-Installer.exe`.
 2. Follow the on-screen instructions:
    - Confirm that you have successfully launched RP-1 at least once.
-   - Optionally confirm that you have downloaded and installed Blackrack's EVE and Scatterer enhancements.
+   - Optionally confirm that you have downloaded Blackrack's EVE and Scatterer enhancements.
    - Select the desired resolutions for textures.
+   - Specify a game directory (defaults to steam install).
-3. The installer will download and install the necessary files.
+3. The installer will download, extract, merge, and move the necessary files into your gamedata.

 ### Step 3: Launch KSP

 1. After the installation is complete, launch Kerbal Space Program.
 2. Enjoy your enhanced RSS Reborn experience!

+Note: If any you encounter any issues, please submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues).

 ## Troubleshooting

-- Ensure that 7-Zip is installed and the path is correctly set if using a different location.
+- Ensure that 7-Zip is installed in the default location.
-- Verify that you have the necessary permissions to write to the KSP installation directory.
+- Check to make sure RP-1 (RSS/RO) can successfully run before using this installer.
+If that doesnt work, RSS Reborn will obviously not work.
+- If you load the game but get stuck on an infinite black loading screen with spinning planets, check to see if you have the stock Squad folders in GameData.
+Otherwise, submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues).
+- GitHub naturally doesn't like programs fetching lots of data at once.
+Usually this is capped at 60/hour.
+The installer will run 20-40 requests to GitHub in a run depending on resolutions selected.
+If you see an error related to GitHub's rate limit, please wait an hour before trying again.
+Alternatively, there is a method to set up an access token on your machine which the installer will recognize and use to increase the limit to 5000/hour.
+Instructions will be implimented soon.

 ## Credits

-Big thank you to ballisticfox, Techo, and VaNnadin for creating and maintaining RSS Reborn, and to Blackrack for his amazing Volumetric Clouds!
+Big thank you to Ballisticfox, Techo, and VaNnadin for creating and maintaining RSS Reborn, and to Blackrack for his amazing Volumetric Clouds!

 ## License